Carleton College Defined Contribution Retirement Plan (Non-Union/Regular Retirement Mandatory Plan):

 Regular, benefit-eligible, union employees participate in the IUOE Central Pension Fund of the International Union of Operating Engineers.
 Union employees are not able to participate in or be covered by the Carleton College Defined Retirement Contribution Plan.
 Under the current contract bargaining agreement for the period of July 1, 2012 through June 30, 2013, the College will contribute $2.05 per hour for which an employee works (up to 40 hours in any work week); union employees must have successfully completed their probationary period and achieved seniority in order to participate.

-Tax-Deferred Annuity (Non-Union and Union Voluntary Retirement Plan):
+Carleton Group Supplemental Retirement Plan (Non-Union and Union Voluntary Retirement Plan):

 Group Supplemental Retirement Accounts (Non-Union and Union):